Discover secure Industry 4.0 at CeBIT 2017

-Explanatory videos, presentations and live demonstrations will provide visitors with comprehensive information about Bundesdruckerei's new storage solution.
+Explanatory videos, presentations and live demonstrations provided visitors with comprehensive information about Bundesdruckerei's new storage solution.

-Using augmented reality approaches, visitors will be able to experience Bdrive from the perspective of the administrator who always knows precisely who is accessing data, where and with which device.
+Using augmented reality approaches, visitors were able to experience Bdrive from the perspective of the administrator who always knows precisely who is accessing data, where and with which device.
 The administrator can also define various rights and access rights.

 GoID – Secure identification

 In today's digital age, access, not just to data, systems and networks but also to internal and external communications must be protected in the best possible way.
 Secure digital identities have a central role to play here.